simonp0420/TicraUtilities.jl/README.md

 * And more...

-This package is still under development.
-To do:
-- [x] Additional functionality
-- [x] Improve docstrings
-- [ ] Formal documentation

 ## Package Installation
 You can obtain TicraUtilities using Julia's Pkg REPL-mode (hitting `]` as the first character of the command prompt):